i-am-tanni/mud_painter/README.md

 ## Formats

-Formats are provided as json and a few examples are contained in the folder: `MudPainter/formats`
+Formats are provided as json.

+These files provide the custom encoding patterns for the output.

+See `/lib/mud_painter/config` for format fields and `/formats` for examples.

+### Symbols

 Repetitions in the symbols determine any leading zeroes if applicable.

 **Warning**: The largest number of repetitions results in the padding number.
-Does NOT consider consecutivity
+Consecutivness is not considered.

 Example: